-By way of contrast, here are two views of the land not too far from there:
+By way of contrast, here is a view of the land not too far from there:

 Having recently been in Montenegro where there are forest fires in the summertime, this burned area was a familiar sight to me.
 I asked Yura when the forest fire had happened.

 His reply astonished me.
 He said, “It has been burned, but not by fire.”